Kathleen McCarthy Gorski, M.Ed., Principal

 Phone: (908) 654-2472

 Ellen D’Amato, Ph.D., School Psychologist and Clinical Administrator

-Dr. Ellen D’Amato is the School Psychologist and Clinical Administrator for First Children School.
-Dr. D’Amato has devoted her entire career to the delivery of services to students with developmental disabilities.
-As a Special Education Teacher, Learning Disabilities Teacher-Consultant, and currently as a School Psychologist, she has developed and implemented intervention programs for students ranging in age from infancy through high school.
+Ellen has devoted her entire career to the delivery of services to students with developmental disabilities.
+As a special education teacher, learning disabilities teacher-consultant (LDTC), and currently as a school psychologist, she has developed and implemented intervention programs for students ranging in age from infancy through high school.
 Her area of expertise is the education of students who have significant cognitive, communication, physical, and medical challenges.
 She is experienced in the identification and provision of individualized supports to students who have multiple disabilities.

 Phone: (908) 654-2477

 Holly Pedicone’s primary focus has been assisting families of children with disabilities in obtaining services for their child and providing support for parents as caregivers.
 This has included educating parents and families about services such as health services and financial assistance when needed and also registering with state and federal programs for children with disabilities.
 In addition, at First Children School, Holly provides support programs for the families of our students.
 She has been a part of bringing educational speakers to meet with parents and providing special days for moms, dads, siblings and extended family to participate with their student in fun and educational ways.
 Since family involvement is a very important piece of the education of our students, these events are one-way families are able to share in the school experience with their student.

 In addition to her work with our school families, Holly has a private counseling practice working with adults, couples, families, and children.
 Holly graduated from New York University with a master’s in social work in 1978.
 She is a member of the New Jersey Chapter of the National Association of Social Workers.

 Phone: (908) 654-2470

 Judith Wood Wussler, School Coordinator